 One of the most beautiful beaches in Curacao is on the small inhabited island of Little Curacao, at Klien Beach.

 The only way to get there is to book a day trip boat execution.
 There are multiple companies to choose from, and I’ve linked the best below.

-The boat ride itself is around 2 hours, and once you arrive to the pristine Klien Beach, the trip will become worth it.
-You can find excellent snorkeling, and a relaxing day at one the best beaches in Curacao.
+The boat ride itself is around 2 hours, and once you arrive at pristine Klien Beach, the trip will become worth it.
+You can find excellent snorkeling, and a relaxing day at one of the best beaches in Curacao.

 Note, If you are prone to seasickness, be sure to take medication as the journey to Little Curacao is on choppy waters.

 - Snorkle Gear: If you plan on doing lots of snorkeling, I would pack your own snorkel gear.
 You’ll save some money in the long run vs renting gear at every beach!
 Plus, some of the secluded beaches won’t have the option to rent gear.

 - Reef Friendly Sunscreen: To help protect your skin from the sun & protect the amazing marine life, a reef-friendly sunscreen will help both parties and keep waters clean.